Topzle Topzle

 Failure (ocean)

-The ninth flight test of Starship was the first to reuse a Super Heavy booster, which completed ascent and boostback into a high angle of attack but was lost before splashdown in the Gulf of Mexico.
-The ship reached engine cutoff but failed to deploy its payload of eight Starlink simulator satellites and experienced a fuel leak, resulting in a loss of control.
-The ship was passivated before reentry and broke up over the Indian Ocean.
+Flight 9 was the first to reuse a Super Heavy booster, along with 29 engines having been used on a flight, which completed ascent and boostback into a high angle of attack but was lost before splashdown in the Gulf of Mexico.
+The ship reached engine cutoff but failed to deploy its payload of eight Starlink simulator satellites and experienced a fue

 10